Diegosuar/Diegosuar/README.md

-With six semesters of experience in software development, I specialize in delivering innovative solutions and managing end-to-end project lifecycles.

-As a skilled Product Manager, I excel in software project management, leading teams to successfully meet goals and deliver high-quality results.

-I have expertise in mobile application development using Android Studio and proficiency in programming languages such as Kotlin, Java, HTML5, and CSS.
-My knowledge extends to software architecture and design, utilizing tools like Spring Boot, Docker, and RabbitMQ.
-I am also experienced in database management with platforms such as MySQL, SQL Server, Firebase, and Oracle Cloud Infrastructure (OCI).

-I am also knowledgeable in cybersecurity principles, ensuring secure and robust software solutions.
+I'm a 4th-year Computer Engineering student at Universidad de La Sabana with a focus on Data Analytics.
+I have experience with Big Data tools such as Prefect, ETL pipelines, Grafana, and Dash, and I use Python libraries like NumPy and Pandas for data processing.
+I also work with Power BI for data visualization.

+As a full stack developer, I integrate backend and frontend technologies with a strong understanding of database management (MySQL, SQL Server, Firebase, OCI) and cloud infrastructure using Google Cloud and AWS.
+Additionally, I use n8n to automate processes and optimize workflow efficiency.